nextcloud/documentation/developer_manual/general/devenv.rst

 Then install Nextcloud from git::

   git clone git@github.com:nextcloud/server.git --branch $BRANCH /var/www/<folder>
-  cd /var/www/<folder>/server
+  cd /var/www/<folder>
   git submodule update --init

 where <folder> is the folder where you want to install Nextcloud.
-Occasionally, the git submodule command gives errors, it might work to just try again.
-Magic!

 Adjust rights::